 6.5 Holy Days

 i.
-CTV will not broadcast religious content that contains scenes likely to disturb viewers, outside of the context of a balanced and responsible documentary or debate.
+Cape Town TV will not broadcast religious content that contains scenes likely to disturb viewers, outside of the context of a balanced and responsible documentary or debate.
 This includes but is not limited to, black magic, demon worship, exorcisms, sacrifices, ritual torture, or any other material that might outrage the sensibilities of the public.

 ii.
 The content must not incite violence or hate speech, nor must it attack or denigrate any other religion or religious or social group.